typedclojure/typedclojure/doc/clojurists-together-q3-2021-update1.md

 ## Identify classes of implementation defects in core Clojure macros to prepare for potential typing rules

-**Problem**: Usually, to improve static type error messages for a macro, a custom typing rule is needed.
+**Problem**: To improve static type error messages for a macro, a custom typing rule is needed.
 However, typing rules for macros need to simulate the macro expansion of the original macro accurately in order to be sound.
 Some macros in clojure.core are known to [leak implementation details](https://clojure.atlassian.net/browse/CLJ-2573)--this would influence how typing rules are written, so we need to investigate similar issues for other macros.

 **Approach**: Study the definition of macros and try and break them.

-**Results**: I found 3 classes of implementation leakage in core Clojure macros.
+**Results**: I found 5 classes of implementation leakage in core Clojure macros.
 1. In macros that wrap try/finally around a body, `catch` syntax is leaked to the user.
 ```clojure
 $ clj